-Once registered, accredited persons are then able to trade the VEECs to another party in the market or to surrender the VEECs to us.
+Once registered, accredited persons can trade VEECs to other market participants holding a VEET scheme registry account or surrender them to us.

-3.7 Audit and compliance on registered VEECs
+4.7.
+Audit and compliance on registered VEECs

-Even after VEECs are registered they may be subject to further scrutiny by the commission.
+Even after VEECs are registered, they may be subject to further scrutiny by the commission.